simonbs/tapestry-plugins/com.slack/README.md

 Adds the most recent posts from a specific Slack channel.

+> [!WARNING]
+> Images in messages do not currently load as it requires authentication which Tapestry doesn't support at the time of writing this.

 ## Installation

 The plugin requires you to authenticate with your Slack account using an OAuth flow.